monero-project/monero-site/README.md

 If you want to post getmonero's onion address somewhere on the website, don't simply write it, instead include it using `{% include onion.html %}`.
 This avoids problems with typos and allow us top change the address only in one file if necessary.

 ## Translation
 In this section you'll find the info you need to translate a page and add a new translation, but keep in mind that Monero has a [Localization Workgroup](https://github.com/monero-ecosystem/monero-translations) who coordinate and give support to translators-volunteers.
-For live support/request of infos, come chat on `#monero-translations` (Freenode/IRC, matrix).
+For live support/request of information, come chat on `#monero-translations` on Matrix or IRC (Libera.chat)
 The entire website, except for the Moneropedia entries, is translatable on Weblate, an easy to use localization platform that provide contributors with a user friendly interface: [translate.getmonero.org](https://translate.getmonero.org).
 Before translating, please read [the guide for translators](https://github.com/monero-ecosystem/monero-translations/blob/master/weblate.md), which contains all the info and workflows you need to know before starting.

 Translators are required to have: